 - Less useful for slow travel: Independent sightseeing is usually better if you have time.

-- Less useful for light packers: A backpack or compact carry-on is much easier to manage on your own.
+- Less useful for light packers: A backpack or compact carry-on is easier to manage on your own.

 - Less useful if your hotel can store bags: Hotel luggage storage is often the easiest answer before check-in or after check-out.